rcarmo/kata/README.md

 # kata

 > Kata (型) means _form / model / pattern_.
-This project provides a tiny “micro-PaaS” wrapper around Docker (Compose or Swarm) with implicit HTTP routing via Traefik.
+This project provides a tiny “micro-PaaS” wrapper around Docker (Compose or Swarm) with a Heroku-like git-based workflow and implicit HTTP routing via Traefik.

 ## What it does (current implementation)